All applications must be made online through the slideroom portal only. We shall not be accepting proposals via email.

 - Ability to work towards a tight timeframe

 Please see the Archive for past examples.

-We recommend that all submitting (when possible) experience Midnight Moment prior to submitting a proposal.
-It runs every night in Times Square; no rsvp or appointment is necessary.
+We recommend that everyone who wishes to submit a proposal experience Midnight Moment prior to submittal.
+It runs every night in Times Square 11:57p.m. to Midnight; no RSVP or appointment is necessary.

 Photograph above by Lovis Dengler for @TSqArts